dictybase-playground/gdrive-uploadr/README.md

 # gdrive-uploadr
-A server to upload images to google drive folder.
+A server to upload images to
-There is also a `local` version, it is primarily for testing purpose.
++ google drive folder.
++ s3 storage
++ local filesystem

 # Usage
+## google drive only
 To use the client, generate the `client secret` as described [here](https://developers.google.com/drive/v3/web/quickstart/go).
 Then run the `authorize` subcommand to create a token file for authorizing the client.
 Then